m6vrm/gruber.vim/README.md

 ![Screenshot](https://i.imgur.com/nYjIn5T.png)

-Ported to Vim and slightly modified [Gruber Darker theme for Emacs](https://github.com/rexim/gruber-darker-theme).
+Ported to Vim and slightly modified [Gruber Dark](https://daringfireball.net/projects/bbcolors/schemes/) theme for BBEdit by John Gruber.
+The colors have been adjusted to match Xterm 256 color palette.

 1. Install theme using plugin manager or copy manually to your `~/.vim/colors` (`~/.config/nvim/colors` for Neovim).
 2. Apply theme in Vim by `:colorscheme gruber`.